Brexit Contingency Planning at Crowshall

 Veterinarians at Crowshall have been involved in detailed discussions and updates with APHA/Defra on the ability to export or import live poultry, hatching eggs or poultry products to or from EU Member States.
 Any potential repercussions for Third Country exports have also been considered (eg those which refer to EU regulations).
 The situation is developing week by week however at this time there are assurances that a workable infrastructure will be in place and we continue to liaise with the authorities on this.

-In relation to medicines, vaccines, laboratory kits and laboratory consumables we have made contact with all our major suppliers to determine their contingency planning.
+In relation to medicines, vaccines, laboratory kits and laboratory consumables we have made contact with all our major suppliers to determine their contingency planning throughout the year.
 We have already planned to secure sufficient products for the months following Brexit.

 These measures should help to reduce the possible impact on poultry health and welfare in the months immediately following our exit from the EU.
 There may be some issues with inherently short dated products (e.g. coccidial vaccines) or if there is any sudden shift in vaccination programmes or treatment strategies.
 As a result our clients are advised to contact us immediately if they can predict any changes in strategy which may result in increased demand for any products over the next 6 months, although we appreciate this may be difficult to forecast.